 - 9 The Independent Review Panel presented its report to Council on Tuesday, 10 August 2021.
 Council adopted the Panel's recommendations.
-The proposal is for no change to the current representation arrangements. - Public notice was given of the Initial Proposal on 14 August 2021 and submissions close Saturday 18 September 2021. - The Board will need to decide whether it wishes to make a submission and decide what its submission will include.
-Council will then decide on the final proposal in October 2021.
+The proposal is for no change to the current representation arrangements. - Public notice was given of the Initial Proposal on 14 August 2021 and submissions close Saturday 4 October 2021. - 11 Council will then decide on the final proposal in 27 October 2021.
 The agenda and minutes from the Council meeting held on Tuesday, 10 August 2021 meeting can be found via the following links: